mlatu-lang/mlatu/docs/README.md

 Getting help
 ------------

 There are a couply ways to get help if you have questions, thoughts, or issues.
 The GitHub issue tracker (https://github.com/mlatu-lang/mlatu/issues) is the best place to submit issues or bug reports.
-If you just have a thought or question, I'm available on the #mlatu channel on https://discord.gg/4Kjt3ZE.
+If you just have a thought or question, I have a small Discord server at https://discord.gg/WHdnkktgKr .

 Contributing
 ------------